-Equity-based compensation expense was \$4.7 million \$6.6 million for the six nine months ended June 30, 2023 September 30, 2023 as compared to \$16.9 million \$23.8 million for the six nine months ended June 30, 2022 September 30, 2022, primarily related to outstanding equity-based awards being recognized over the remaining service periods of the awards.
-The decrease of \$12.2 million \$17.2 million was primarily driven by \$5.0 million \$10.8 million of lower equity-based compensation expense due to the acceleration of vesting of restricted stock unit RSU awards upon retirement of senior management employees in during the first half of 2022, and \$2.1 million of expense relating to a senior management employee who retired in the third quarter of 2022 therefore there was no related expense in the second quarter of 2023.
-The remaining decrease was largely due to \$3.4 million nine months ended September 30, 2022, \$4.7 million of expense related to the accelerated method of expense recognition on certain equity awards issued in connection with the Company's IPO in 2021, and \$2.8 million \$2.7 million related to RSU and restricted phantom stock awards that vested over six months following the IPO in the prior year, partially offset by equity-based compensation expense related to new equity awards granted.
+Equity-based compensation expense was \$6.6 million for the nine months ended September 30, 2023 as compared to \$23.8 million for the nine months ended September 30, 2022, primarily related to outstanding equity-based awards being recognized over the remaining service periods of the awards.
+The decrease of \$17.2 million was primarily driven by \$10.8 million of lower equity-based compensation expense due to the acceleration of vesting of RSU awards upon retirement of senior management employees during the nine months ended September 30, 2022, \$4.7 million of expense related to the accelerated method of expense recognition on certain equity awards issued in connection with the Company's IPO in 2021, and \$2.7 million related to RSU and restricted phantom stock awards that vested over six months following the IPO in the prior year, partially offset by equity-based compensation expense related to new equity awards granted.